wallandall/story-tracker/README.md

 # Story-Tracker

-This application allows users to create and share stories.
+This application allows users to create and share stories as well as authenticate using Passport and Google OAuth Strategy.

 # Demo